nuuuwan/news_lk3_data/README.md

 The directions are issued to “enhance macroprudential policy making, mitigating systemic risks and harmonizing existing caps on LTV ratios to a large extent and reinforcing prudential credit standards,” the central bank said in the direction.

-A 90 percent loan to value for electric vehicles has been removed.
+A 90 percent loan to value for electric vehicles has been removed and brought near others.

 The LTV value for cars, SUVS and Vans increased to 60 percent from 50 percent.